 This definition includes cis men and women as the potential focus of attraction.
 It includes trans binary people too, since trans men are men and trans women are women; however, it excludes non-binary people.

 One response is to define bisexual as attraction to two or more genders.
 This is the approach taken by the Bisexual Index.
-This can be confusing since the “bi” means two, e.g., as in binocular, biennial, biweekly.
+But this can be confusing since the “bi” means two, e.g., as in binocular, biennial, biweekly.
 So where does the “or more” come in?

 There is a simple non-binary inclusive definition, which has apparently been around forever (note to self: citation needed!) and is compatible with definitions of heterosexual and homosexual:

-- Homosexual means attraction to people who have a similar gender to you.
+- Homosexual means attraction to people who are a similar gender to you.

-- Heterosexual means attraction to people who a different gender to you.
+- Heterosexual means attraction to people who are a different gender to you.

-- Bisexual means attraction to people who have a similar gender to you and to people who have a different gender to you.
+- Bisexual means attraction to people who are a similar gender to you and to people who are a different gender to you.

 Bi refers to same and different – that’s the two.
 So acknowledging that there are more than two genders, this is compatible with the definition that “bi” means two or more.
 Additionally, it spells out what the “bi” (two) refers to.